 As an integral leader at the Society, Dawne’s comprehensive knowledge of all aspects of the Juvenile Rights Practice, transformational management style, strategic business acumen, litigation expertise, creativity and perseverance, oversees the operations and delivery of services for more than 34,000 clients each year.

 With a team of more than 350 staff attorneys, social workers, paralegal, investigators, support staff and volunteers on the front lines— Dawne ensures comprehensive direct legal representation to children and youth in child welfare and juvenile justice matters.
 Dawne’s dedicated focus on empowering children and families has led to fundamental advancements in the practice —her leadership has sought to challenge and impact the racial disparities and systemic issues that have led to the poor outcomes for children, disruption of families, limited educational advancement of youth in care, and a burdened system of care for children and families for generations

 Dawne was appointed to serve on the NYS Permanent Judicial Commission on Justice for Children, the First Department Advisory Committee, and is a member of several New York City Bar Association committees and workgroups.
 Dawne’s collaborative work with leaders across the City and State continue to build on stronger and more conscientious child-centered policy and best practices.

 Secretary and General Counsel

 Scott has served as the General Counsel of The Legal Aid Society since 2011.
-Mr. Rosenberg is responsible for overseeing all legal matters in which the Society is the principal, including compliance with federal, state, and local laws, and not-for-profit governance and regulation.
-He plays a key role in the negotiation and enforcement of contracts; audits; real estate transactions and lease compliance as well as coordinates the involvement of outside counsel in legal matters where the Society is a principal.
+Scott is responsible for overseeing all legal matters in which the Society is the principal, including compliance with federal, state, and local laws, and not-for-profit governance and regulation.
+He plays a key role in the negotiation and enforcement of contracts; audits; real estate transactions and lease compliance as well as coordinates the involvement of outside counsel in legal matters where The Legal Aid Society is a principal.